JobaDiniz/temporalio-samples-dotnet/src/Pausable/README.md

     dotnet run resume

-Immediately after you run *resume* again, click *"back to workflows"* link and then click on the workflow run ID again.
+Immediately after you run *resume* again, click *"back to workflows"* link and then click on the workflow run ID again several times.
 Do this quickly.

 ## Video